 Related literature

 There is an ongoing debate about the degree to which country-specific and global/regional factors are drivers of sovereign risk pricing and indeed local financial market conditions more broadly.
 As an in-depth examination of the existing literature is beyond the scope of this paper, we refer readers to Augustin (2014) for a detailed review of existing studies and only sketch the main research avenues.
 Generally speaking, there are two camps on opposite sides of the spectrum.
-One camp proposes a bottom-up logic and argues that sovereign risk pricing is primarily a function of a country’s fundamentals such as a fiscal space, sovereign debt levels and local economic conditions.
+One camp proposes a bottom-up logic, arguing that sovereign risk pricing is primarily a function of a country’s fundamentals such as a fiscal space, sovereign debt levels, and local economic conditions.
 In contrast, the other camp argues that country fundamentals are largely negligible and instead stresses the significance of global/regional factors in explaining sovereign risk pricing.
-Below, we first present a selection of studies which provide evidence for both of the two camps’ propositions.
+Below, we first present a selection of studies from either camp.
 Then, we present synthesizing studies which provide evidence that suggests that determinants of sovereign risk pricing are time-varying.
-That is, these studies provide evidence that regional/global and country-specific factors both drive spreads but to degrees which change over time.
-Based on these previous studies, we develop simple economic intuitions to explain the mechanisms that we test in the main analysis of this paper.
+That is, regional/global and country-specific factors both drive spreads but to degrees which change over time.
+Based on these findings, we develop simple economic intuitions to explain the mechanisms that we test in the main analysis of this paper.

-Literature on country-specific drivers of sovereign debt pricing
+Literature on country-specific drivers of sovereign risk pricing

-Covering the so-called taper-tantrum episode of 2013 and seven other episodes of severe financial turmoil since the mid-1990s, Ahmed et al. (2017) assesses the importance of country fundamentals in the transmission of international shocks to financial markets in emerging markets.
-Cross-country regressions lead them to the following results: 1) Emerging markets with relatively better economic fundamentals suffered less deterioration in financial market conditions during the 2013 taper-tantrum episode.
+Covering the taper-tantrum episode of 2013 and seven other episodes of severe financial turmoil since the mid-1990s, Ahmed et al. (2017) assess the importance of country fundamentals in the transmission of international shocks to financial markets in emerging markets.
+They find that 1) Emerging markets with relatively better economic fundamentals suffered less deterioration in financial market conditions during the 2013 episode.
 2) Differentiation among emerging markets set in relatively early and persisted through this episode.
-3) During the taper tantrum, while controlling for emerging markets’ economic fundamentals, financial market conditions also deteriorated more in those countries that had previously experienced larger private capital inflows and greater exchange rate appreciation.
+3) During the taper tantrum, while controlling for economic fundamentals, financial market conditions also deteriorated more in those emerging markets that had previously experienced larger private capital inflows and greater exchange rate appreciation.
 4) During emerging market crises of the 1990s and early 2000s, they find little evidence of investor differentiation across emerging markets being explained by differences in their relative vulnerabilities.
-5) Differentiation across emerging markets based on fundamentals does not appear to be unique to the 2013 episode; it also occurred during the global financial crisis of 2008 and, subsequently, during financial stress episodes related to the European sovereign debt crisis in 2011 and China’s financial market turmoil in 2015.
+5) Differentiation does not appear to be unique to the 2013 episode; it also occurred during the global financial crisis of 2008 and, subsequently, during financial stress episodes related to the European sovereign debt crisis in 2011 and China’s financial market turmoil in 2015.

 Taking a more focused approach, Kocsis & Monostori (2016) investigate specifically the determinants of sovereign CDS spreads of Poland, Russia and Turkey.
 They use a dynamic hierarchical factor model to aggregate information in indicators of economic fundamentals.
 CDS spreads are then regressed on forecasts of factors.
 They find that domestic fundamentals explain more of CDS spread variance than global factors which is largely due to their ability to explain differences in sovereign risk across countries.

-Literature on global drivers of sovereign debt pricing
+Literature on global drivers of sovereign risk pricing